Clip Image Online

 Your Quick Guide to Clipping Glory:

-- 2. Set Your Boundaries: Now for the fun part.
+- 2. Set Your Boundaries: Now for fun part.
 You'll see two sliders: "Min" and "Max."
 These are your gatekeepers.
-"Min" sets the darkest possible value, and "Max" sets the lightest.
+"Min" sets darkest possible value, and "Max" sets lightest.
 Any color darker than your "Min" will be brought up to that level, and any color lighter than your "Max" will be brought down.
-Play around with the sliders or type in the exact values to see the magic happen in real-time.
+Play around with sliders or type in exact values to see magic happen in real-time.
+For dramatic contrast, try Min around 30-50 and Max around 200-220.

-- 4. Download and Show Off: Your newly clipped masterpiece will appear on the right.
-If you love what you see, hit the download button to save it.
+- 4. Download and Show Off: Your newly clipped masterpiece will appear on right.
+If you love what you see, hit download button to save it.
 Go on, share your work!
+PNG preserves highest quality, while JPG offers smaller file sizes.

 Image clipping is a powerful tool for creative photo editing.
 It can help you create high-contrast images, stylized effects, or simply rein in an image with a wild color range.
 So go ahead, give it a try and see what you can create!

-A: While all three affect the tones in your image, they work differently.
-Brightness shifts the entire tonal range up or down.
-Contrast pushes the light and dark tones further apart.
-Clipping, on the other hand, sets hard limits.
-It's less about a gradual adjustment and more about creating a defined boundary for your colors.
+A: While all three affect tones in your image, they work differently.
+Brightness shifts entire tonal range up or down uniformly.
+Contrast pushes light and dark tones further apart, expanding overall dynamic range.
+Clipping sets hard limits, creating defined boundaries for your colors.
+Think of it this way: brightness moves everything, contrast stretches everything, and clipping cuts off anything beyond certain points.
+Each has its place in photo editing!